dunn-cwu/CS471_proj4/readme.md

 --------

-To run both genetic algorithm and differential evolution with the parameters specified above, open a terminal and execute the following command:
+To run both all three search algorithms, open a terminal and execute the following command:

 ```